A homeowners association newsletter guide

 Don’t hide big news

 Put the most important information first.
 People have short attention spans; don’t expect them to see important news on the last page.
-Residents might not get to it.
+Owners might not get to it.

 Get to the point